 It is difficult to say how you deleted your files, since I could not find an account on our servers.
 Normally, I could check the logs for problems, and help narrow down the cause.

 If you were working via SSH, it can be easy to delete files/databases en masse.

 Hello [email protected],

 Thank you for your question regarding restoring a backup!
 There are a few types of backups, so we would need to clarify that before proceeding.
-If you're trying to restore a full cPanel backup, then you would need to submit a support ticket to [email protected] as that will need to be handled by the Systems team.
-A partial backup in cPanel can be restored through cpanel.
+If you're trying to restore a full cPanel backup, then you would need to use the ticket portal in AMP to submit a ticket, as that will need to be handled by the Systems team.
+A partial backup in cPanel can be restored through cPanel.
 Check out this article for more details on that issue.
 There are also Database Backups and Backing up and Restoring websites using Softaculous.
 I am unable to find an account associated with your Support Center login, so I cannot verify what kind of backup you may be trying to restore.
 However, you can simply use the search functionality within the Support Center, or go to a search engine like Google and associate your search with InMotion Hosting (for example: "restore backups + InMotion Hosting") in order to find more specific articles to your needs.

 I hope this helps to point you in the right direction.
 Please let us know if you require any further information or assistance.